-Slow Cooker Chicken with Potatoes and Carrots
+Slow Cooker Whole Chicken (w/ Potatoes + Carrots!)

-It’s basically everything you’re looking for in an oven-roasted or rotisserie chicken, only way easier because all you need to do is to rub a chicken with some dried spices and drop it into a slow cooker along with some veggies.
+My slow cooker whole chicken with vegetables?
+It’s kind of a big deal.
+It’s basically everything you’re looking for in an oven-roasted or rotisserie chicken, only way easier because all you need to do is to rub a chicken with some dried spices and drop it into a slow cooker along with some sturdy, flavorful veggies like carrots and potatoes.

 Boom.
 So easy.
 So good.